ChandanaGiridhar/LearningSQL/README.md

 # LearningSQL
-Trying to SQL and practice everyday
+Trying to Learn SQL and practice everyday